basilesportif/gall-guide/poke.md

 > txt+a
 [%txt "yo"]
 ```
 The thing before `+` gets turned into a `@tas`, and the thing after is interpreted normally.
-This is a handy shortcuut we'll sometimes use with custom action types later, since if we have a type like `[%increase-counter step=@ud]` we can write things like `increase-counter+20` and have it interpret as `[%increase-counter 20]`.
+This is a handy shortcut we'll sometimes use with custom action types later, since if we have a type like `[%increase-counter step=@ud]` we can write things like `increase-counter+20` and have it interpret as `[%increase-counter 20]`.

 ## poke: One-Time Call
 Sending a poke to a Gall agent is easy; you can do it directly from the Dojo.
 Let's poke our app and examine what happens.